How to prepare for your senior session

 Sleep - Try to get a lot of REST the night before your shoot.
 Don’t stress over it; trust me - we’re going to have a great time together!

-Makeup - Wear what you usually wear, but slightly darker than normal.
-Please use care while applying eye makeup (eye liner, mascara), as your eyes will be the focal point of many of your photos.
-2
+Makeup - Wear what you usually wear, but slightly more than normal.
+Please use care while applying eye makeup (eyeliner, mascara), as your eyes will be the focal point of many of your photos.
+If you don’t wear makeup ever, no problem.
+Again, be your for your photos!

 Glasses - If you wear glasses, please see your optometrist about loaning you a pair without lenses, or have your lenses removed for your session.
 If this is not an option, I will do my best to avoid glass glare, but there may be an extra charge of $10 per image for glare removal when ordering your portraits.
 Glare will not be removed from proofs.

-CLOTHING….
-A standard senior portrait session includes 3 outfits – the one you wear when you show up, and two changes.
+Clothing -A standard senior portrait session includes 2-3 outfits – the one you wear when you show up, and up to two changes.

 Can’t decide what to wear?
 Bring lots of wardrobe choices, and between the two of us, we'll make sure you look your absolute best!